Resource Library for Individual Assistance

 Serious Needs Assistance: FEMA Quick Reference Guide

-Serious Needs Assistance helps survivors pay for pay for expenses related to a disaster, such as food, water, baby formula and other emergency supplies.
+Serious Needs Assistance helps survivors pay for expenses related to a disaster, such as food, water, baby formula and other emergency supplies.

 file icon